Three 80s Movies Every Millennial Must Watch

 Ferris Bueller's Day Off

-At some point, everyone’s tried to ditch of school or work by faking a sickness, but there is always that nagging voice in the back of our heads that is terrified of being caught.
+At some point, everyone’s tried to ditch school or work by faking a sickness, but there is always that nagging voice in the back of our heads that is terrified of being caught.
 But have no fear, because in addition to being one of the funniest movies of all time, Ferris Bueller’s Day Off goes out of its way to give you step by step instructions on how to play hooky and get away with it.
-The 1986 movie is about Ferris, a high school student who convinces his gullible parents that he is too sick to go to school and then gets his gorgeous girlfriend and emotionally repressed best friend to skip school and go on a joyride with to Chicago.
+The 1986 movie is about Ferris, a high school student who convinces his gullible parents that he is too sick to go to school and then gets his gorgeous girlfriend and emotionally repressed best friend to skip school and go on a joyride through Chicago.
 Throughout the film, the cohort narrowly miss getting caught in their various delinquent acts by parents, siblings and a maniacal principle who is hell-bent on expelling Ferris from school.
 Coupled with the main character constantly breaking the fourth wall to give the audience pointers on ditching responsibilities, the film is a hilarious coming of age film that explores the insecurities associated with being a young person in suburban America.